 - Define your dream job.

 The good thing about this question is that there is no wrong answer.
 The key here is to convey a very clear idea of what you aim to achieve professionally, especially in the long-run.
 Be authentic.
 Top tech recruiters have been around long enough to see through insincere candidates and rehearsed answers.
-Substantiate your answer by talking about skills you possess that are relevant to your ideal work role.
+Substantiate your answer by talking about skills you possess that are relevant to your prospective work role.
 Through this question, recruiters are looking to gain insights into your key motivational factors.

 - What do you do when you hit a wall?